 When a family member goes to prison for the first time it is a scary time for him or her and their family.
 There are so many questions and you don’t know whom to ask.
 A TIFA chapter meeting can provide the answers and support that is needed ESPECIALLY during the first year.
 We are here in the beginning of this journey to get you through, during the years to help with the problems and then to help you in the end with parole and reentry.
 Here are a few suggested readings to get you started.

 Behind the Walls: A Guide for Families and Friends of Texas Prison Inmates By Jorge Antonio Renaud (This book can be purchased on Amazon.)

-Jorge Renaud is a TIFA member and ex-offender who discusses living quarters, food, and clothing, along with how prisoners handle money, mail, visits, and phone calls.
+Jorge Renaud is an ex-offender who discusses living quarters, food, and clothing, along with how prisoners handle money, mail, visits, and phone calls.
 He explores the issues of drugs, racism, gangs, and violence as well as what an inmate can learn about his parole, custody levels, and how to handle emergencies.
 What opportunities are available for education?
 What is the official policy for discipline?
 What is a lockdown?
 These questions and many others are answered in his one-of-a-kind guide.
 A few things have changed since he wrote the book but much is still the same.

 Two other readings that can be found on-line.

 JPay.com – send money and EMAIL! to your loved one